Request to Join

 Outside of medicine, Dr. Ronen enjoys watching and playing sports, listening to music, cooking, traveling, and spending time with family and friends.

-Professional Interests: Cardiovascular Disease and Critical Care, Point-of-Care Ultrasound, Graduate Medical Education/Teaching, Hospital Administration
+Professional Interests: Hospital Medicine, Critical Care Medicine, Point-of-Care Ultrasound, Graduate Medical Education/Teaching, Program Directroship, Hospital Administration

 Jatin (Jay) M. Vyas is an Associate Professor in Medicine at the Harvard Medical School and the Massachusetts General Hospital in the Department of Medicine, Division of Infectious Diseases and an Associate Member of the Broad Institute.
 After graduating from The Kinkaid School in 1985, he attended the University of Texas at Austin in Plan II, a liberal arts honors program.
 He graduated with Special Honors from the University.
 From UT, he attended Baylor College of Medicine in their Medical Scientist Training Program where Jay received his PhD in 1994 and MD in 1996.
 Upon completion of his MD, Jay moved to Boston to complete his medical internship and residency in internal medicine in the Department of Medicine at the Massachusetts General Hospital.
 He completed his fellowship in Infectious Diseases in the Massachusetts General Hospital/Brigham and Women’s Hospital program.
 He then served as the chief resident in medicine for 18 months.
 Following a period of extended post-doctoral research training in the Harvard Department of Pathology and Whitehead Institute for Biomedical Research, Dr. Vyas joined the faculty of the Harvard Medical School and the Massachusetts General Hospital in 2007.
 Dr. Vyas is internationally recognized for his work in fungal immunology, investigating the how our body responds to fungal pathogens.
 In 2014, Jatin was named the tenth Program Director of the MGH Department of Medicine Residency Program, supervising 207 interns and residents.
 As an NIH-funded investigator with interests in basic scientific discovery, Dr. Vyas provides a unique perspective to the medical housestaff.
 He is married and has two children, aged 22 and 19 and resides in Milton, MA.